datacamp-content-public/R-Epi/chapter2.md

 xp: 50
 ```

-What is a normal respiration frequency? (no physical acitvity)
+What is a normal respiratory frequency? (no physical acitvity)

 `@hint`
 Take some breaths ;-)